Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] ,Dolní Bousov, Unter Bautzen, 267 domů, 1936 obyvatelů českých, hejtmanství Jičín, okres Sobotka, bývalé panství Kosť, farní chrám svaté Kateřiny ze 14. století, obnovený hrabětem Václavem Vratislavem Netolickým, škola, pošta, telegraf, stanice české obchodní dráhy, cukrovar, mlýn s pilou, samota Valcha, šest výročních trhů.’

-Sylvanus was an infantryman who in civilian life had been in and out of prison, but proved to be an efficient soldier.
-He was executed though, after getting caught robbing the dead.
-This is according to Rechnungsfeldwebel Vaněk in a conversation with Švejk.
+is mentioned in a story Rechnungsfeldwebel Vaněk in tells with Švejk.
+Sylvanus was a soldier from 8.
+Marschkompanie who in civilian life had been in and out of prison, but proved to be an efficient soldier.
+He was however executed after having been caught robbing the dead by Dukla.

 Quote(s) from the novel